aladagemre/sms-decrypter/README.md

 =============

 Encrypted SMS Backup Decrypter
-Encrypted SMS Backup Android App: https://play.google.com/store/apps/details?id=com.aladagemre.SecureSMSBackup
+[Install Encrypted SMS Backup Android App on Google Play][play-link]

 This is a simple GUI for decrypting SMS files which are encrypted by Encrypted SMS Backup.
 It uses jasypt encryption library.